Is Corporate Gifting Tax-Deductible in India (2026)? GST, Input Credit & the ₹50,000 Rule Explained

 ShareWhatsAppLinkedInX

-Yes, corporate gifts are generally allowable as a business expense in India, so long as they're for a genuine business purpose (employee appreciation, client relationships, promotions).
-But two things trip buyers up every year: whether you can claim GST input credit on gifts, and the ₹50,000-per-employee line that decides if a gift becomes taxable in the employee's hands.
-This guide explains both in plain English, so you can brief Finance before you order.
+Yes, corporate gifts are generally allowable as a business expense in India under Section 37 of the Income Tax Act [5], so long as they're for a genuine business purpose (employee appreciation, client relationships, promotions).
+But three numbers trip buyers up every year: whether you can claim GST input credit on gifts (usually you can't), the ₹5,000 line that decides if a gift is taxable in the employee's hands, and the ₹50,000 line that decides if the employer owes GST.
+These two limits get mixed up constantly, so this guide separates them in plain English before you brief Finance.

 This is a practical summary for gifting buyers, not tax advice.
 Confirm specifics with your CA, rules and thresholds change, and classification depends on what's in the gift.

-TL;DR: The three tax questions on corporate gifts
+TL;DR: The four tax questions on corporate gifts

 Question Short answer

 Is the gift a deductible business expense?
-Usually yes, if it's for a genuine business purpose and properly invoiced.
+Usually yes, if it's for a genuine business purpose and properly invoiced (Section 37) [5].

-Will the employee be taxed on it?
-Gifts up to ₹50,000 per employee per year are exempt as a perquisite.
-Above that, the excess is taxable in the employee's hands.
+Does the employer owe GST on the gift?
+Gifts up to ₹50,000 per employee per year are outside GST.
+Above that, the gift is treated as a supply [2].

 TaruLease invoices every corporate order as a proper GST tax invoice with a clear "+ GST" line, so your Finance team has clean paperwork from day one.
 Get a quote with tax invoice →